 Wildlife observation and photography are identified as priority public uses in the National Wildlife Refuge Improvement Act (NWRS Administration Act as amended in 1997, 16 USC 668dd).
 Opportunities to view wildlife and habitat are limited in nearby Hanalei town, without aids of interpretation or species information.
-These uses are required to be re-evaluated after 15 years and this CD now includes the expanded area of the refuge and a new viewpoint constructed along Kūhio Highway.
-The

-Viewpoint provides a view of the Refuge, Hanalei Valley, River and Bay and is anticipated to be the most visited Hanalei NWR location for photography for the general public.
+These uses are being reevaluated as required after 15 years and to include the expanded area of the refuge, a new viewpoint constructed along Kūhio Highway.
+The Viewpoint provides an amazing view of the Refuge, Hanalei Valley, River and Bay and is anticipated to be the most visited Hanalei NWR location for photography for the general public.